 Regrettably, many rural hospitals facing this same unfunded mandate for seismic safety have closed or are considering closing.
 The closure of all these rural emergency rooms is one reason why wait times have increased in urban and suburban emergency rooms.
 Those that do endeavor to remain open must do what the John C. Fremont Healthcare District is doing: obtain special funding through property taxes, parcel taxes or sales taxes — the only three options available to healthcare districts in California.

 Hospital foundations serving affluent communities are often able to raise significant sums of money to support various projects.
-The JCF Hospital Foundation does help support the Healthcare District in a variety of ways.
+And the JCF Hospital Foundation does help support the Healthcare District in a variety of ways.
 But unlike the San Francisco Bay Area, for example, Mariposa County has no billionaires able to donate the millions of dollars that will be needed to build a new hospital.

 The District is constantly pursuing grant opportunities.
 While there are no grants available that cover general construction costs, some will cover certain regular operating expenses, freeing up District funds to be used for other purposes, including some of the costs for repurposing existing facilities.
 So while grants will help, they will not directly fund the construction of a new hospital.

 The current 0.5% sales tax is set to expire, so the District will only be receiving 1.5% for just over two of the 40 years, from January 2023 to March 2025, after which the total will be 1.0% or a one-half percentage point increase over what is being paid now.
 By the time it expires, that tax will have paid off previous debt (in the form of bonds) to fund an expansion project that began in 1994 to enable the District to offer more services and achieve its current strong financial footing.
-Good finances are essential to getting an affordable bond or loan for building the new hospital and making the other improvements being funded by this Citizens Initiative.
+Good finances are essential to getting an affordable bond or loan for building the new hospital and making the other improvements being funded by Measure O.